advdv/brahms/_exp/snow/README.md

 # IDEA:

-A sync with encryption to "join" a certain cellular consensus exchange across certain choices. like joining a chat room.
+Given a certain proof, any member can initiate a cellular consensus across the whole network.
+Only one can be started at a time.

+ - But it is still probabilistic consensus, why is that any better then a chain?
+Or put another way, doesn't it just proof that whatever nr of samples are performed that they all are on this track.
+Sampling is always a subset
+-  What about eclipse attacks, specifically on kademlia, what if a node gets isolated?
+It can be tricked into thinking there has been consensus on a certain block?
+-  What happens to the dag when snowball is running, is there a rule that makes them all build on the critical transaction? or stop the world?
+-  what if a majority of the network is behind when snowball is running?
+It is synchronous so everyone needs to be a the same spot?

 ### The Parts

 - Gossip: to exchange blocks with N transactions to form a...
 - Graph: where each vertex is a block, referencing M parents.
-Its sture should allow for...
+Its structure should allow for...
 - Tip-Selection: such that new blocks can be proposed and broadcasted using the gossip protocol.
 This gives us...
 - Probabilistic consensus: some economic certainty on the transaction order.
 Once in a while this requires....
 - Finalization: where every one synchronously/interactively decides that a part of the graph is final.

 The graph is kept in memory, if it is possible to use a finalization mechanism to snapshot the state

+### Finalization

+Finalization of a round (or generation) means that it is impossible for any late arriving block (however perfect) to change the order of the data in that round.
+This means that adding blocks should give it more value whenever new blocks arrive.

+synchronous finalization: You had to be there to believe it, we agreed. asynchronous finalization: if you look at the structure i think you would agree.
+But what if not everyone has information encoded into the chain to prove this.